 - 1. The Health Education Systems, Inc. (HESI) standardized testing is utilized to: - Provide individual student feedback on standardized assessments and opportunities for individualized review - Assess long term recall - Assess ability to utilize nursing knowledge - Evaluate NCLEX readiness - Practice use of computerized testing - Obtain group reports to use in curriculum evaluation - 2.
 Electronic resources are available for study and remediation. - 3.
+On-line Practice Assessments will be utilized for self-evaluation and remediation for each of the proctored HESI exams. - 4.
 The required assessments that will be utilized for the designated courses are noted below.

 Course HESI Exam

-NRSG 1600 Fundamentals
+PRAC 1600 Fundamentals

-NRSG 2300 Maternity

-NRSG 2700 Pediatrics

-NRSG 2800 Pharmacology
+PRAC 1700 Pharmacology

-NRSG 2800 Exit Exam
+PRAC 1700 Exit Exam

-- 4. Each exam will be completed for a course grade.
+- 5. Each exam will be completed for a course grade.
 The course syllabus will provide details if multiple versions of exam are included in course. - a.
 The HESI conversion score as noted on the assessment report will be utilized as an exam score per course syllabus. - b.
 The exams questions are weighted with the more difficult test items being of greater value than the less difficult items. - c.
-Each required HESI exam will account for 10-30% of the grade for the associated course, and the specific weight of exam will be noted on the grading page for the course. - 5.
-Remediation will be defined in the course syllabus.
+Each required HESI exam will account for 10-30% of the grade for the associated course, and the specific weight of exam will be noted on the grading page for the course. - 6.
+Remediation is required when HESI exam scores are < 850. - a.
+Remediation must be completed even if all other course components have been met successfully. - i.
+Fundamentals per guidance of course lead instructor. - ii.
+Pharmacology and/or Exit Exam require completion of post-graduation NCLEX Review Course. - 1.
+All students will participate in Live Review and complete Pharmacology and Exit Exams.
+If score of 850 or higher is not achieved on either exam, completion of post-graduation NCLEX Review course must be completed. - 2.
+The review course is to provide a comprehensive review with questions and rationales to promote improvement of knowledge and reasoning.